Latest update: Round one draft plans endorsed by Council

 Thank you to the community members who helped inform these documents over the past few months by providing feedback through the Our Place, Our Plan community engagement program.

-Scroll down for more information on the feedback received and to find out more on how the feedback influenced the final plans.
+Scroll down for more information on the feedback received and to find out more on how it influenced the final plans.

 Round one — What we heard